spincaloritronics/spincaloritronics.github.io/index.md

 # Application

 - **Please fill out this [application form](https://forms.office.com/r/kNWXjY8Knf) to apply for the workshop (deadline: April 1, 2024).**
-- The accepted applicants will be notified by email.
+- [The accepted applicants](accepted.md) will be notified by email.

 # Registration

-- Thanks to support from KITS and Fudan, there will be no registration fees for attending the workshop.
 - For invited speakers and accepted attendees, please fill this form for online registration before this date.
+- Thanks to the support from KITS and Fudan, there will be no registration fees for attending the workshop.

 # Venue & Hotel